Chaldean Oracles: Origin

 The exact origins of the Chaldean Oracles are unknown, but are usually attributed to Julian the Theurgist and/or his father, Julian the Chaldean.
-"Chaldea" is the term that Greeks of the 4th century BCE and later used for Babylon.
-It is the way they transliterated the Assyrian name Kaldū, which was an area that lay southeast of Babylonia towards the coast of the Persian Gulf.
+Chaldea is the classical Greek term for Babylon, transliterating Assyrian Kaldū, which referred to an area southeast of Babylonia near the Persian Gulf.
 It is not known whether Julian the Chaldean was actually of Eastern descent, or whether the term "Chaldean" had by his time come to mean "magician" or practitioner of mysterious arts.

 His son, Julian the Theurgist, served in the Roman army during Marcus Aurelius' campaign against the Quadi.
 Julian claimed to have saved the Roman camp from a severe drought by causing a rainstorm.
 At least four other religious groups also claimed credit for this rainstorm.
-The circumstances surrounding the writing of the Oracles are also mysterious, the most likely explanation being that Julian uttered them after inducing a sort of trance, leading to the belief that they were handed down to Julian by the gods.
-No original documents containing the Oracles have survived to the present day, and what we know of the text has been reconstructed from fragments and quotes by later neoplatonist philosophers, as well as Christian philosophers who were influenced by Platonist thought.
-Neoplatonists including Porphyry, Iamblichus, and Proclus wrote extensive commentaries on the Oracles which are now lost.
-The most extensive surviving commentary was written by the Christian philosopher Michael Psellus in the eleventh century; Psellus' work has been an important tool for interpreting earlier and more fragmentary excerpts from the Oracles.
+The circumstances surrounding the writing of the Oracles are also mysterious, the most likely explanation being that Julian uttered them in poetic stanzas during a trance, suggesting divine inspiration.
+No original documents containing the Oracles are extant, and what we know of the text has been reconstructed from fragments and quotes by later neoplatonist philosophers, as well as Christian philosophers influenced by Platonism.
+Neoplatonists including Porphyry, Iamblichus, and Proclus wrote extensive commentaries on the Oracles, all lost.
+The most extensive surviving commentary was written by the Christian philosopher Michael Psellus in the eleventh century, useful for interpreting the surviving excerpts from the Oracles.